jinghuazhao/Caprion/README.md

 fi
 ```

-where the port number can be released with `kill $server_pid`.
+where the port number can be released with `kill $server_pid` (can be checked with `ps`).
 In case it does now show, use

 `edge --user-data-dir=${TMPDIR} http://localhost:${pn} &`

-where TMPDIR is a directory name.
+in replace of ~/.config/microsoft-edge`, where TMPDIR is a directory name.

 One could browse files as well as mirrors of two web sites.

 1. SRCF.
 The mirror is within the following subdirectory: `/srcf`.
 2. Web site.
 This is from `/site` as above.
-3. Isotopes associated with >1 proteins, srcf/peptides/dup/json/dup.htm
+3. Isotopes associated with >1 proteins, /dup/json/dup.htm

 ## Non-CSD3 browser(s)